Hillary Hawkins: 2020s

 In 2020, in addition to continuing her work as an international voice actor and New Thought narrator of spiritual self-development books such as Science of Mind, New Thought Theatre, Morning & Evening Thoughts for the Soul, 31 Days of Wisdom and From Passion to Peace, actress singer songwriter Hillary Hawkins released new music and music videos.

 April 8, 2020, "Focus on the Good Things" by Christian Music Artist Hillary Hawkins was released as a music video.

 April 17, 2020, "Protect" by Christian Singer Songwriter Hillary Hawkins was released as a music video.

 April 28, 2020, Hillary Hawkins who was previously on air talent for WEIB 106.3 Smooth FM released an album Sweet Dreams.
 The album, which includes songs such as "Protect", "Good Sleep Tonight" & "Your Love Is" has been called "easy listening", "soothing", "meditation".

 May 12, 2020, the singer songwriter released a music video for "I Picked You", a song from her previous album "Unrequited Love."

 May 15, 2020, Hawkins released another music video "Through The River", a jazz and blues song on the album.
 "Through The River" song was created by Anthony J. Dixon (creator of "Futurology the Musical") & actress singer songwriter Hillary Hawkins who previously starred in "Futurology" Off-Broadway.

 May 29, 2020, female Rapper Hillary Hawkins released a single "Where Are The True Christians?”

 June 4, 2020, female rapper Hillary Hawkins released music video and single "Black Lives Matter".

 September 1, 2020 Christian Hip Hop Artist Hillary Hawkins released "Love Back In Your Heart."

 September 3, 2020 Hillary Hawkins released Love Lessons 101 a Christian Hip Hop Album.
 She is singer, rapper, songwriter of all songs on the album.

 Education

-Hillary attended Professional Children's School and has a Dual BA in Spanish & Creative Writing from Smith College.
+Hawkins attended Professional Children's School and has a dual BA in Spanish and creative writing from Smith College.